 The Baltimore College of Dental Surgery opened its doors in 1840.
 It was the first dental college not just in the U.S. but in the world.
 Known today as the School of Dentistry at the University of Maryland, historians view it as a core step in establishing dentistry as a profession in the U.S.

 Dr. Greene Vardiman Black was born in Illinois and studied to be a physician before transitioning to dentistry.
 Some historians deem him to be the father of modern dentistry.
 Black was a pioneer in patient comfort and bacteriology.
 He invented various dental tools, including the foot-powered dental drill, and his writings served as a foundation for modern dentistry and are still valued today.

 Dentistry in the Modern Age

 The American Dental Association is the oldest such organization in the world.
 The ADA supports both the public and dentists and has been integral to preserving dental knowledge, curating the modern understanding of the science and spreading awareness concerning oral hygiene, and so forth.
 The ADA informs the public through recommendations that are regularly revised and by giving the ADA Seal of Acceptance to products that meet its oral hygiene standards.

 Enjoy the Best in Modern Dentistry

 Dentistry has come a long way over the years.
 We now live in a time when computers are making dentistry more effective, efficient, and discomfort-free than ever before.
 Jeffrey D. Clark, DDS, not only specializes in top-quality cosmetic and restorative dental care but is committed to ongoing education and embracing the latest technologies and techniques.
-Schedule your appointment with Dr. Clark at Scottsdale Dental Excellence today by calling us at 480 585 1853.
+Schedule your appointment with Dr. Clark at Scottsdale Cosmetic Dentistry Excellence today by calling us at 480 585 1853.